A Nine Image Aerial Image Retouching Composite

 It’s been a busy week here at Monks Yard researching locations and contacting people for several shoots we have ideas for.

 For the last 18 months or more we have been working on a project titled “Life in A Somerset Landscape”

-Maybe it was because I was young and starting out but he was always very accommodating whenever I turned up to Photograph him and always had some fantastic stories to tell.
+Maybe it was because I was young and just starting out with my somerset photography business but he was always very accommodating whenever I turned up to photograph him and always had some fantastic stories to tell.

-Today we did a recee of one of their oldest Cider Orchards which is currently brimming with apples ready to be harvested for cider making.
+Today we did a recce of one of their oldest Cider Orchards which is currently brimming with apples ready to be harvested for cider making.

 This time of year is perfect timing for the trees being full of apples but bad timings for the guys as they are very very busy harvesting and pressing the apples.
 Due to this, we plan to return at dawn when the weather is favourable to capture the orchards and return when this year’s busy harvest period is over to photograph some of the guys and composite the two images in post-production …how things have moved on since my days shooting Gordon on my old 6×6 film camera!